 For instance, if a person smokes or vapes Delta-8 THC in New Jersey, they will most likely feel high immediately, with the peak effects after about 25 minutes.
 The high effects may wear out after about 6 hours.
 On the other hand, if Delta-8 THC is consumed as tinctures or edibles, consumers may not attain the peak "high" effects until around 2 hours after consumption.
 Generally, Delta-8 THC can stay anywhere between 5 and 30 days in the body system, depending on several factors.
 Such factors include the Delta-8 THC quantity consumed, the frequency of consumption, and the body's metabolic rate.

-Yes, Delta-8 THC can show up in a standard drug test in New Jersey.
+Yes, Delta-8 THC can show up on a standard drug test in New Jersey.
 Because Delta-8 THC is psychoactive (although milder than Delta-9 THC), it includes traces of THC and may impact a person's assessment in a drug test in the workplace if the person consumes Delta-8 THC products regularly.
 Drug tests may not be able to differentiate it from Delta-9 THC and Delta-10 THC because it also contains trace amounts of THC.
 Common test samples collected when testing for Delta-8 THC and their detection windows after the last use are as follows:

 In New Jersey, it is illegal to drive under the influence (DUI) of cannabis, including Delta-8 THC.
 Driving under the influence of such a substance violates Section 39:4-50 of the New Jersey Revised Statutes.
 If law enforcement pulls a person over and determines they are driving under the influence of Delta-8 THC, the driver risks fines, mandatory driver's license suspension, and possible jail time.